smanifold123/AdminToolKit/README.md

 See [LICENSE.txt](LICENSE.txt) for the full license text.

 Key points:
-- Free to use, modify, and distribute for any purpose
-- Derivative works may be distributed under a compatible license
 - No warranty is provided — you use the software at your own risk
 - Attribution required if redistributing: *"Based on AdminToolKit"*
 - The AdminToolKit name and logo may not be used to endorse modified versions